 \subsection{Analysis of exponential increase in leakage current}

-The exponential rise in leakage current observed in some sensors, which are believed to be reverse annealed, can be attributed to charge multiplication.
-While this phenomenon has been reported in other silicon sensors~\cite{Diehl:2020eec}, its observation in full-size, thin epitaxial sensors exposed to high fluences is novel and represents a significant result of this study.
+The exponential rise in leakage current observed in some highly irradiated sensors after prolonged in-reactor annealing suggests the presence of a field-dependent current enhancement mechanism.
+The ARRAY probe-card system used for 8"-sensor characterization does not allow charge collection measurements with external particle or laser sources.
+Therefore, a direct experimental investigation of the microscopic origin of the exponential current increase on the full sensors was beyond the scope of this work.

-This phenomenon was induced by strong electric fields within the silicon bulk~\cite{Mandic:2011zza}.
-After extreme irradiation and annealing conditions, when the internal electric field was intense enough to accelerate charge carriers to energies that triggered impact ionization, secondary electron-hole pairs were produced.
-As a result, the leakage current increased beyond the expected linear behaviour.
+Dedicated diode test structures were included in the wafer layout, specifically to characterize bulk radiation-damage properties that cannot be measured directly on the full sensors~\cite{Kaluzinska2025, Diehl2026}.
+The diode test structures were fabricated on the same wafers as the 8" sensors and therefore share the same active thickness, silicon material, and fabrication process.
+Complementary measurements on these diode test structures showed a simultaneous increase in leakage current and charge collection after prolonged annealing, consistent with charge multiplication~\cite{Diehl2026}.
+These measurements therefore provide indirect experimental support for charge multiplication as one possible explanation for the exponential leakage-current increase observed in the full sensors.

-In contrast, the rounds starting from round 9, in which the irradiation was split into two parts to control in-reactor annealing, did not exhibit reverse annealing or signs of charge multiplication.
-As mentioned in section~\ref{subsec:High_fluence_adaptations}, round 10 was an exception due to limited dry ice availability during the second part of the irradiation.
-In the remaining rounds, the IV curves showed stable, diode-like behaviour, consistent with other irradiation rounds such as version 2 rounds 12 and 14.
-This suggests that splitting high-fluence rounds is an effective method to prevent in-reactor-annealing the sensors into the reverse annealing region, which is correlated to charge multiplication.
+For CE sensors, the high-fluence irradiation rounds in which the irradiation was divided into two parts to limit the cumulative in-reactor annealing time, including version~2 rounds~12 and~14, did not exhibit the exponential leakage-current increase.
+As discussed in section~\ref{subsec:High_fluence_adaptations}, round~10 was an exception because limited dry-ice availability during the second irradiation period resulted in additional annealing.

-Moreover, figure~\ref{plot:IV_total} shows that the total current observed at the power supply level also exhibits an exponential increase for high-fluence rounds with extended annealing times.
-This behaviour is consistent with the per-cell leakage current profiles, confirming that the effect is not limited to individual cells but applies to the entire sensor.
-Similar to the per-cell leakage current, the total current stabilizes for rounds where in-reactor annealing is better controlled and annealing times are reduced.
+Figure~\ref{plot:IV_total} further shows that the total leakage current measured at the power supply exhibits the same exponential high-voltage behaviour as the individual-cell leakage currents for sensors exposed to high fluence and prolonged annealing.
+This behaviour indicates that the effect is not limited to individual cells but applies to the entire sensor.
+When cumulative in-reactor annealing was reduced by splitting the irradiation into multiple steps, both the per-cell and total-current IV characteristics recovered their stable diode-like behaviour.